FiestaEvents/fiesta_events/README.md

 ## 📞 Support

-For support, email support@fiesta.events or join our community Discord server.
+For support, email contact@fiesta.events or join our community Discord server.

 ---